Perfume Genius: Learning (2010)

+Put Your Back N 2 It (2012)

 Hadreas's second album, Put Your Back N 2 It, was released on February 20, 2012.
-Again, Hadreas received praise from music critics and fans alike.
+Hadreas received praise from music critics and fans alike.

 The promotional video for the album, featuring Hadreas and pornographic actor Arpad Miklos embracing each other, was deemed unsafe for family viewing by YouTube.

-In 2013 he featured on Cate Le Bon's album Mug Museum performing guest vocals on "I Think I Knew".
+In 2013, Hadreas featured on Cate Le Bon's album Mug Museum performing guest vocals on "I Think I Knew".

-Too Bright
+Too Bright (2014)

 On September 23, 2014, Hadreas released his third album, Too Bright, which was co-produced by Adrian Utley of Portishead and Ali Chant.
-The album was a transformative leap for Hadreas and marked a new trajectory in his career.
-The album received rave reviews from an array of publications.
+The album received positive reviews from an array of publications.
 Pitchfork gave the album an 8.5 and commented that "these songs feel less like songs and more like treasures, ones that fill you with power and wisdom."

-Hadreas supported the album with a successful tour.
+Hadreas toured the album.
 On October 30, 2014, Perfume Genius appeared on The Late Show with David Letterman, performing "Queen".
-In April 2015, Hadreas was featured on the cover and in the pages of Hello Mr.
+In April 2015, Hadreas was featured on the cover and in the pages of Hello Mr. In December 2014, Crack Magazine named "Queen" No.30 of their "Tracks of The Year 2014", stating that "Its bursting, fuzzy guitars and tight, commanding drum shots eloquently carried a message that Hadreas badly wanted the world to hear."

-Hadreas collaborated with Sharon Van Etten to contribute a cover of the Grateful Dead's "To Lay Me Down" to Day of the Dead, a charity tribute album curated and produced by members of the National and released by 4AD on May 20, 2016.
+In 2016, Hadreas collaborated with Sharon Van Etten to contribute a cover of the Grateful Dead's "To Lay Me Down" to Day of the Dead, a charity tribute album curated and produced by members of the National and released by 4AD on May 20, 2016.
 All profits from the album supported the global fight against HIV/AIDS and related health issues through the Red Hot Organization.

 On September 16, 2016, Hadreas released a cover of Elvis Presley's "Can't Help Falling in Love" in collaboration with Prada.
 The song was featured in the ad campaign for Prada's La Femme and L'Homme fragrances.